Skip to main content

 import asyncio from google.genai import types from profiler_agent.agent import root_agent from google.adk.runners import Runner from google.adk.sessions import InMemorySessionService async def main(): # Initialize memory session = InMemorySessionService() # Initialize runner runner = Runner(agent=root_agent, session_service=session) # Execute print("🤖 Agent is thinking...") async for event in runner.run_async( user_id="prof_user", session_id="sess_01", new_message=types.Content( role="user", parts=[types.Part.from_text("Analyze the midterms.")] ) ): if event.is_final_response(): print(f"\n🎓 Final Answer:\n{event.content.parts[0].text}") if __name__ == "__main__": asyncio.run(main())

-Explore the full source code and contribute to the project on GitHub: Professor Profiler.
+Full source code is on GitHub: Professor Profiler.

 Connect With Me